Unemployment Puts Obama on the Spot

 However, it is not just the stagnation on the big-items market that has taken its toll on unemployment rates.
 As consumers have become more budget-minded, even general merchandise stores laid off 18,000 workers last month.
 And though the season for Christmas shopping is fast approaching, skeptics believe, those numbers are not looking to improve.

 Facing almost unreasonably high expectations, this is sure to pose one of the biggest immediate challenges to President-elect Barack Obama’s new administration, which is bound to disappoint some high-hope voters.
-President Obama has laid out a detailed plan to stimulate growth, anticipating to generate 5 million so-called “green collar” jobs over the next 10 years.
-However, experts predict that the short-term effects of his plan will be minimal, and that the US will likely lose another 500,000 jobs between now and inauguration day, January 20th, 2009, ascending unemployment rates to 7% - numbers not seen since 1993.
+Obama has laid out a detailed plan to stimulate growth, anticipating to generate 5 million so-called “green collar” jobs over the next ten years.
+Still, experts predict that the short-term effects of his plan will be minimal, and that the US will likely lose another 500,000 jobs between now and inauguration day, January 20th, 2009, inflating unemployment rates to seven percent – numbers not seen since 1993.
 Some experts warn that the US will not see a recovery until 2010 – alarming news for the world’s most important economy.
 “Superman couldn’t change what’s in store for the U.S. economy.
 It’s going to be ugly,” said Rich Yamarone, director of economic research at Argus Research, to CNN on Wed.
 5th.

 No Comments, Comment or Ping